 The Senator visualized a clear future for America; a nation of groomed roadways, busy canals, sturdy bridges, and mighty iron railways.
 He believed America, in order to mature into a truly great nation, required the best in structural innovation.
-Yet, despite his noble intentions, this practical statesman faced an insurmountable barrier impeding his work–Andrew Jackson.
+Despite his noble intentions, this practical statesman faced an insurmountable barrier impeding his work–Andrew Jackson.

-Fully embracing his epiphany, the young Senator turned his efforts to building America from within.
+Fully embracing this epiphany, the young Senator turned his efforts to building America from within.
 Clay devised a long-range program of development he called The American System.
 Components of his plan were three-fold: a strong protective tariff to nurture America’s fledgling industrial base, a Second Bank of the United States to administer federal funds, that in turn would underwrite his ‘internal improvements,” (infrastructure projects).
 For Henry Clay this three-tiered plan would provide the solid foundation a mighty nation-state needed to prosper.
-And the Senator enthusiastically advanced his crusade as a secular evangelical.
+And the Senator enthusiastically advanced his crusade in the spirit of a secular evangelical.

 Henry Clay’s progressive program found considerable support among his fellow legislators, so much so, The American System seemed on the brink success.

 Very quickly Congressional appetite for public works dissolved.
 New Jacksonian supporters filled the House, and to a lesser degree the Senate, leaving Clay hard pressed to pass any of his program.
 In fact, Jackson made fast work on Clay’s earlier successes by killing the Second Bank of the US, and vetoing countless internal improvement projects.
 The only portion of the American System Jackson defended was the Tariff, and merely because a separate Jackson enemy threatened to ignore the law.

 Henry Clay found himself fighting tooth and nail for every economic belief he championed.
-And the harder he pushed, the harder the mercurial man in the (White House) thwarted him.
+And the harder he pushed, the harder the mercurial man in the (White House) blocked him.

 The intractable issue of slavery soon dwarfed all other political and economic conflicts.
-Clay, a slave owner himself, who preached gradual emancipation, found Jacksonian enemies in both the North and South.
+Clay, a slave owner himself, preached gradual emancipation, finding enemies in both the North and South.
 Northerners hated him because he was a slave owner, and Southerners because he believed in emancipation.
-The Senator couldn’t win.
+This guy couldn’t win.